imdac/mtm6405-pokedex-final/README.md

-# mtm6405-pokedex
+# Pokedex

-This repository contains the starter files for the Pokedex project.
+## Objective
+Using the provided data array, create a simple Pokedex gallery using PHP and query strings.